beneath-hq/beneath/cmd/beneath/README.md

 # `cmd/beneath/`

 This folder contains the main executable for the Beneath backend.
 It can start different backend services and manage migrations.
-Run `ENV=dev go run cmd/beneath/main.go --help` for a quick overview.
+Run `BENEATH_ENV=dev go run cmd/beneath/main.go --help` for a quick overview.

-**To start the backend in development, run: `ENV=dev go run cmd/beneath/main.go start all`**
+**To start the backend in development, run: `BENEATH_ENV=dev go run cmd/beneath/main.go start all`**

 This folder also contains config management and dependency initialization/injection code.
 The implementation may seem unexpectedly complicated, but it's necessary to for two reasons: